drriteshk/project/exampleSite/content/Terms and Conditions/index.md

 14\.
 Links To Other Web Sites

-Our Service may contain links to third-party web sites or services that are not owned or controlled by Doctorwriting.
+Our Service may contain links to third-party web sites or services that are not owned or controlled by Tutiontech.

-Doctorwriting has no control over and assumes no responsibility for the content, privacy policies, or practices of any third-party web sites or services.
+Tutiontech has no control over and assumes no responsibility for the content, privacy policies, or practices of any third-party web sites or services.
 We do not warrant the offerings of any of these entities/individuals or their websites.

 For example, the outlined Terms of Use have been created using PolicyMaker.io a free web application for generating high-quality legal documents.
 PolicyMaker’s Terms and condition generator is an easy-to-use free tool for creating an excellent standard Terms of Service template for a website, blog, e-commerce store, or app.